Information Publication Scheme (IPS) Agency Plan

-Under the Freedom of Information Amendment (Reform) Act 2010 all Commonwealth agencies subject to the Freedom of Information Act 1982 (FOI Act), including the Department of Human Services, are required to have an Information Publication Scheme (IPS) plan.
+Under the Freedom of Information Amendment (Reform) Act 2010 all Commonwealth agencies subject to the Freedom of Information Act 1982 (FOI Act), including our department, are required to have an IPS plan.

-Our department is subject to the Freedom of Information Act 1982 (FOI Act) and is required to comply with the Information Publication Scheme (IPS) requirements.
-This agency plan describes how we—as a department—propose to do this, as required by s 8(1) of the FOI Act.
+We’re subject to the FOI Act and are required to comply with the IPS.
+This agency plan describes how we do this, as required by section 8(1) of the FOI Act.

 - the establishment and administration of our department's IPS entry

 - information required to be published under the IPS, section 8(2) of the FOI Act

 - regularly reviewing information published to make sure it’s accurate, up to date and complete, section 8F of the FOI Act